Giorgi Margvelashvili: Post-presidency

 In January 2019, Margvelashvili returned to the Georgian Institute of Public Affairs (GIPA) to deliver a course of lectures on politics.
 After retiring from politics, Margvelashvili, together with his family, has mostly lived in the provincial town of Dusheti, where he has started renting out to foreign tourists a cottage near his own house to supplement his income.

 In February 2020, the former Mayor of Tbilisi and European Georgia politician, Giorgi Ugulava, was contentiously sentenced for three years imprisonment for embezzlement from the Tbilisi Development Fund.
 The sentence was decried by Margvelashvili, who described Ugulava as "a political prisoner" and the situation as a "violation of democratic principles in Georgia".
 On 17 February, he announced that he would return to Georgian politics to oppose the Georgian Dream.

+When former Georgian President Mikheil Saakashvili was imprisoned in October 2021 on charges of abuse of power and violence, Margvelashvili has led an effort to free his predecessor from prison.
+Margvelashvili criticized prison conditions, saying that Saakashvili was being "sentenced to death".

+In September 2024, prior to the 2024 Georgian parliamentary election, Margvelashvili joined Strong Georgia coalition.

 Personal life

 Beyond his native Georgian, Margvelashvili is fluent in English and Russian.
 Margvelashvili has rarely commented on his private life.
 He has a daughter from his first marriage, Anna (born 1995), who studied in Moscow.
 On 10 September 2014, Margvelashvili married at the town of Dusheti his long-time partner Maka Chichua (born 31 March 1971), formerly a makeup artist and occasional singer and actress.
 The couple has two sons: Teimuraz (born 2 February 2015) and Toma (born 15 January 2018).
 Maka Chichua also has one daughter from her previous relationship, who is Margvelashvili's stepdaughter.
-In his free time Giorgi Margvelashvili enjoys walking, horse-riding and hosting his friend in his country house in Dusheti.
+In his free time Margvelashvili enjoys walking, horse-riding and hosting his friend in his country house in Dusheti.